One of the most frustrating things you will come up against as a small business owner are bank charges.

 Because it’s cheaper for them to run, most banks encourage you to use online business banking.
 It’s also a benefit for you – you can run your business’s bank account 24 hours a day without a queue in sight!

-Your bank may have a deal where you can reduce the cost of running your account if you do the majority of transactions online.
+Your bank may have a deal where you can reduce the cost of running your account if you opt for an online-only package.
+This may exclude things like dealing the cheques, paying in cash, and anything else which has an online element to it.

 Check your account daily and fully review every statement